 Presentation of PayPal

-You agree to provide equal treatment to PayPal vis-à-vis other payment methods or marks you offer at your points of sale (e.g. websites or mobile applications).
+You must treat PayPal payment methods or marks at least on par with any other payment methods offered at your points of sale, including your websites or mobile applications.
 This includes at least equal or substantially similar: logo placement, position within any point of sale, and treatment in terms of payment flow, terms, conditions, restrictions, or fees, in each case as compared to other marks and payment methods at your points of sale.

 Taxes and information reporting